 The project consists of following components:-

-IBM Bluemix IOT Service: IBM offers its inhouse IoT messaging service based on MQTT protocol.
-It is available as part of the IBM Bluemix catalog.
-You will need to signup for an IBM Bluemix trial account and follow the configuration steps described in this guide.
+IBM Cloud IoT Service: IBM offers its inhouse IoT messaging service based on MQTT protocol.
+It is available as part of the IBM Cloud catalog.
+You will need to signup for an IBM Cloud trial account and follow the configuration steps described in this guide.

 IoTIFY Hello IoT project: This is the complete hardware emulation of a Raspberry Pi connected to a temperature and humidity sensor, available in the IoTIFY virtual lab.
 You will need to signup at IoTIFY to access this.